-A redesign of the Minute Maid Park main level concessions provided an opportunity to connect the guests to the Astros brand, and invite the city’s flavors into stadium to create an authentic Houston game experience.
-While creating distinct environments for concessions, club and suit-level spaces, the ultimate goal was to raise brand loyalty and establish stronger connections with all types of fans.
+A redesign of the Minute Maid Park main level concessions provided an opportunity to connect the guests to the Astros brand, and invite the city’s flavors into the stadium to create an authentic Houston game experience.
+While creating distinct environments for concessions, club and suite-level spaces, the ultimate goal was to raise brand loyalty and establish stronger connections with all types of fans.

 Defining Spaces Inside the Stadium

 Astros baseball fans attend games with different expectations and ideas for how they want to enjoy the game, and their seating access often reflects that.
 On the Club level, we drew in local Houston elements and incorporated regional ingredients (vendors) and materials to celebrate fans’ roots.

 The Club level offers more robust hospitality and service, so the design reflects a high-level game experience.
 We developed a user-sensory inspired space enhanced by the materials and lighting selections.

 Developing programming for each audience required a deep understanding of industry trends and best practices, along with Houston traditions.
 Intensive research was conducted to identify fan habits and how other stadiums deliver experiences in order to create a cutting-edge program for the Astros.

 Transforming Minute Maid Park